Save it for later!

 How the mudroom space was before

-To create a temporary storage solution for the jackets all I did was to install Command hooks.
-It drove me nuts to look at it but it saved the day for several months.
+To create a temporary storage solution for the jackets, I installed Command hooks.
+It drove me nuts to look at it, but it saved the day for several months.

 white hallway with white cabinetry